After spending decades in the workplace, retirement may sound attractive. But many people develop second thoughts soon after leaving their jobs.

 Losing relationships with work colleagues can leave you feeling lost and lonely.

 Isolation can disrupt sleep, raise blood pressure and increase stress.
-If you miss your work colleagues and have trouble making new friends, going back to work could make you happier.
+If you miss work colleagues and have trouble making new friends, going back to work could make you happier.

 5. You love being in the workplace